-Scott Peterson appears in California court via livestream amid new questions in murder case
+California DA will retry Scott Peterson for death penalty, prosecutors say

 On Oct.
 14, the California Supreme Court ordered his conviction to be reexamined to determine whether Peterson should receive a new trial.
 And in August, the Supreme Court overturned Peterson’s death sentence, citing “significant errors” in the jury selection process.

-Friday's hearing was expected to only address the death penalty and Peterson's legal representation.
+On Friday, prior to Peterson’s appearance, his sister-in-law Janey Peterson told Fox News that justice for Laci and Connor remains “most important.”

+“As big as a tragedy as this that Scott’s on death row, ultimately we still don’t have justice for Laci and Connor,” she said.
+“Their murder's not solved.
+That’s our goal, to not only free Scott, but solve the crime."

-Scott Peterson’s attorney Mark Geragos, who represented him at trial, told Fox News on Thursday he was “not surprised” that the case was sent back to San Mateo for review.
+Mark Geragos, who also represented Peterson at trial, told Fox News on Thursday he was “not surprised” that the case was sent back to San Mateo for review.

 “I always thought he would get some relief at some point, and I am gratified to see it happen now,” he said ahead of the hearing.

 Peterson was convicted in 2004 of murdering Laci Peterson, 27 at the time, and their unborn son, Connor.
 Laci was eight months pregnant at the time of her death.

 In 2003, Stanislaus prosecutors charged Peterson with double homicide, but the case was later moved to San Mateo County, nearly 90 miles away from the couple’s Central Valley home in Modesto.
+Investigators say Peterson took the bodies from their Modesto home and dumped them from his fishing boat into San Francisco Bay, where they surfaced months later.

 He has maintained his innocence.